ashleynolan/dg-blog/src/templates/pages/blog/20160126-postcss-and-sass.md

 ## Supplementing the Sass featureset

-Many posts on PostCSS compare it’s features to Sass equivalents, but PostCSS doesn’t have to be used as an alternative to Sass.
+Many posts on PostCSS compare its features to Sass equivalents, but PostCSS doesn’t have to be used as an alternative to Sass.
 It can instead be used to add additional features to your workflow that Sass doesn’t provide.
 Why not add those extra features to your house using a tool that’s suited to that exact job?!

 These extra tasks can run either before or after your Sass compilation, as PostCSS can parse both SCSS and CSS.